mandeepsidhu1701/v4h/README.md

 Pro tip:
 Try "amplify add api" to create a backend API and then "amplify publish" to deploy everything
 ```

+### Run 'amplify env pull'
+It will generate 'aws-exports.js' under /src folder.

 ### Run 'npm start'
-The js file 'aws-exports.js' should be generated in /src folder after you run 'amplify init'.
+The js file 'aws-exports.js' should be generated in /src folder after you run 'amplify env pull'.
 And now you are ready to start your app by using 'npm start' command.

+### ENDS for now

 ## Available Scripts